 Most browsers will allow you to see what cookies you've got and delete them on an individual basis, block third party cookies, block cookies from particular sites, block all cookies from being set and delete all cookies when you close your browser.
 To find out how to block cookies, see the ‘Help’ menu on your browser.
 Please note that if you turn off cookies or change your settings, some features may not work correctly.
 You should be aware that any preferences will be lost if you delete cookies.

-Usage of Google Analytics
+Usage of Matomo for Website Analytics

 Changes to our Privacy statement